 The syllabus is vast and it is difficult to cover everything in detail.
 It is better to clear your basics first and then move on to the rest of the topics.

 You can either refer to basic study materials like NCERT books or refer to the free notes available online such as from NCERT.

 Also prepare a quick revision handy note so that whenever you start revising you don’t need to length the entire book again.
 Hence this gives you a surplus amount of time.

-The first thing that you should do is to focus on standard books for UPSC preparation.
+The first thing that you should do is focus on standard books for UPSC preparation.
 These books contain all the necessary information that has been tested in previous years’ exams.
 Prepare a list of books that you are going to refer to and start your preparation based on them.

-The current affairs section of the exam requires you to have knowledge about current issues happening around us and also around the world.
+The current affairs section of the exam requires you to know current issues happening around us and also around the world.